-The results of these efforts will made public soon for uses such as genealogical research.
+The results of these efforts have been made public for uses such as genealogical research, which you will learn more about below.
 I know that I am only one of many, many people who are excited about the 1950 census release.

 What year will the 1950s US Census be Released

-The 1950 United States Federal Census will be released in April, 2022.
-We must wait until April of 2022 because of the “72-year rule”, which dictates that census records must remain private until 72 years after the date that the census began has passed.
+The 1950 United States Federal Census was released to the public on April 1, 2022.
+We had to wait until April of 2022 because of the “72-year rule”, which dictates that census records must remain private until 72 years after the date that the census began has passed.

 Why is there a 72 year rule on the census in the US?